1

 Events

-Events are defined for quarterly reporting as those activities that require planning and promotion and are on a specified date for a specified amount of time (such as sidewalk sales, tree lighting ceremonies, farmers markets, or monthly art walks).
+Events for quarterly reporting are those activities that require planning and promotion and are on a specified date for a specified amount of time (such as sidewalk sales, tree lighting ceremonies, farmers markets, or monthly art walks).

 Each instance of a regularly scheduled series of events counts as an individual event, whether a weekly farmers market, monthly art walk, or concert series.
 However, a multi-day event (such as a three-day sidewalk sale or month-long shop local campaign) should only be counted once.